kvutien/Tutorial-ipfs-dapp/TUTO-1.md

 This hands-on requires that you have a computer with a Unix-like operating system like MacOS or Ubuntu.
 If you have Windows, you may want to install VirtualBox for Windows, plus the Extension Pack (https://www.virtualbox.org/wiki/Downloads) and then install Ubuntu inside a virtual machine.
 This is not difficult.
 Here is a YouTube video of 4 minutes, that can guide you through this double process: https://youtu.be/8mns5yqMfZk.

-**Hint**: When you execute actions guided by this tutorial, if you need help on an error message, copy-paste the message on a search engine followed by `stack exchange`.
-Many other people have met the same issue before you and most answers have been already given.
+**Hint**: When you execute actions guided by this tutorial, if you need any help on an error message, copy-paste the message on a search engine followed by `stack exchange`.
+Many other people have met the same issue before you and most answers have been already given on the Internet.

 ## Contents of the tutorial dApp
 In this tutorial, you'll select a file, publish it on IPFS, retrieve the hash of this file and store it on the blockchain.
 You can think of a hash of a file on IPFS as the URL to retrieve it.